shinyay/cobol-sample-app/workshop-scenario.md

 These subroutines are called in sequence from the `MAIN-PROCEDURE` to perform the various tasks required by the payroll system.
 </details>

+4. Ask GitHub Copilot for the following:

+   Target code is `main.cobc` in the `multiple-file` directory.

+    ```plaintext
+    Explain each subrouines for #file:main.cobc in detail and explain the relationship of each subroutines among subroutines.
+    ```